The Royal New South Wales Lancers

 Tom now rests quietly in the Pioneer Cemetery at Corowa alongside his wife.
 There is no mark on his grave to indicate he was ever a soldier, or that he was the first of our countrymen to be nominated for its highest honour for bravery in combat.

-Our thanks to Jan Galsby for the Tady Cigarette Card, and details of Tom Morris later life; Terry Gilbert Morris for the Ogden Card.
+Our thanks to Jan Galsby for the Tady Cigarette Card, and details of Tom Morris later life; Terry Gilbert Morris for the Ogden Card; Ian Hawthorn for the research on Captain Bowman; Andrew White for the ceremony details.

 © New South Wales Lancers Memorial Museum Incorporated ABN 94 630 140 881;